 While divorce is the most common way to end a marriage, the other option is to go through an annulment.
 If you meet the requirements for an annulment, then it is imperative to seek legal assistance from a qualified lawyer.
-At The Law Offices of Mark R. Hinshaw, we possess the pervasive knowledge of Iowa family laws and experience to help you devise an aggressive and personalized strategy, in order to obtain the results you want.
+At The Law Offices of Mark R. Hinshaw, we have an expansive knowledge of Iowa family laws and can help you devise an aggressive and personalized strategy, in order to obtain the results you want.

 Divorce means the end of a valid marriage, establishing that a marriage at one point existed.
 An annulment means that the marriage wasn’t valid in the first place.
 Therefore, the marriage never existed on record.